Ed-Fi-Alliance-OSS/Engage-Online-Learners-Starter-Kit/docs/building-a-vm-on-aws.md

-# Virtual Machine Creation and Management
+# Building a VM on AWS

 One of the aims of the Ed-Fi Starter Kits is to provide virtual machine images on AWS, so that prospective users of the starter kit can easily start up their